 Another small inconvenience you should be aware of is that the app has display ads.

 Pricing: It is free, which is the best pricing plan ever, right?

 Sage One is cloud-based accounting software that’s good for small businesses that seek a basic, inexpensive solution.
-It is designed for freelancers, entrepreneurs, and small businesses that only need basic income and expense tracking, which means you won’t find features such as purchase orders, time billing, and payroll.
+It is designed for freelancers, entrepreneurs, and small businesses that only need basic income and expense tracking, which means you won’t find purchase orders, time billing, and payroll features.
 Reporting features are there but are minimal.

 There’s a mobile app available for devices running Android and iOS, and since it’s web-based, you can access it from any browser on any device.

 Formerly called Simply Accounting, Sage 50 Accounting is a comprehensive accounting solution designed for Canadian businesses and can do everything a Canadian company needs.
 Because it is made for Canadian Businesses, the app also speaks French (by which I mean the app is Bilingual, and you can switch from English To French).

 There are six different versions of Sage 50, and they are quite confusing.

 - First Step: A Desktop App that’s only sold at retailers like Best Buy – includes only basic invoicing and expense tracking.